 The Walking Mountains Science Center Sustainability Fellowship is a 13-month full-time position that provides the opportunity to deeply engage in collaborative thinking and skill development with the focus of climate action education, implementation, and outreach.

 This seasonal position (6/1/21 - 10/14/21) is responsible for the implementation of the Natural Resource Internship, a summer opportunity for high schoolers at Walking Mountains Science Center, focusing on monitoring and restoration projects managed by the United States Forest Service and funded by the National Forest Foundation.
 Upon the conclusion of the high school summer internship, this position transitions to focus on the completion of physically demanding field work with the USFS.

-This full time, 3-month position at Walking Mountains Science Center, is responsible for serving the organization with a personal commitment to awakening a sense of wonder and inspiring environmental stewardship through natural science education.
+This summer seasonal position at Walking Mountains Science Center (Avon, Colorado) is responsible for serving the organization with a personal commitment to awakening a sense of wonder and inspiring environmental stewardship through natural science education.
 Summer Educators coordinate, support, and teach our week-long day camps, overnight camps, and Earth Explorers program.